AustinmJoseph/Users-Group-Policy-Account-Management/README.md

 </p>

 <h1>Curating Users, using Group policy and Managing Accounts</h1>

-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This tutorial demonstrates how to create and manage individual users, as well as how to efficiently manage multiple users at once using group policies.<br />

+If you need to set up Active Directory go [here](https://github.com/AustinmJoseph/AD-Setup)

 <h2>Environments and Technologies Used</h2>